Last Updated: February 15, 2025

 The exam is conducted over two days.
 The first day is the Foundation of Independent Practice/ FIP, and the second is the Advanced Clinical Medicine/ ACM.

-First Day of Step 3 in USMLE
+First Day of USMLE Step 3

-Second Day of Step 3 in USMLE
+Second Day of USMLE Step 3

 USMLE Score Reports